|

 LOGAN:

-Scottish surname transferred to unisex forename use, itself from the place
+Scottish surname transferred to unisex forename use, from the name of a place in Ayrshire, meaning "hollow, lowland."

-(Loída): Spanish form of Lois, possibly meaning
+of Greek Lois, possibly meaning

-LOIS: Biblical name of the grandmother of
+the name of the grandmother of

 LOLA:

-English and Spanish pet form of Dolores,
+Pet form of Spanish Dolores,

 meaning "sorrows."